linkses/testmvc/README.md

-# ZendSkeletonApplication
+# MVC Test application

 ## Introduction

-This is a MVC Application test
+This is a MVC Test application